MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-included-files-view.md

 #endif // CALC_PCH
 ```

 PCH files must be compiled before they can be used.
-So we add a file, arbitrarily named `pch.cpp`, that includes `pch.h`.
+So we add a file to the project, arbitrarily named `pch.cpp`, that includes `pch.h`.
 It looks like this:

 ```cpp
 #include "pch.h"